If You Don't Know Me by Now

-and the actual background vocals done by producers Kenny Gamble, Leon Huff, Carl Helm, and Bunny Sigler.
-In addition to the single release, the track was included on their debut album I Miss You.
+and the actual background vocals done by producers Gamble, Huff, Carl Helm, and Bunny Sigler.
+In addition to the single release, the track was included on their debut album, I Miss You.

 Patti LaBelle later made the song part of her concert repertoire in 1982; a live version appears on her 1985 album, Patti.

 "If You Don't Know Me by Now" has since been recorded by a number of other artists, most notably the English pop and soul band Simply Red, who took their version to number one on the Billboard Hot 100 in 1989.

-The song "If You Don’t Know Me By Now" was chosen as one of the "Songs of the Century" by the Recording Industry Association of America (RIAA).
+The song was chosen as one of the "Songs of the Century" by the Recording Industry Association of America (RIAA).